hotnunstar/fullstackopen/README.md

-# Full Stack Open - Course Repository
+# Full Stack Open - Part 0, 1 and 2 Course Repository

-This repository contains all the material developed during the full stack course promoted by the University of Helsinki.
+The material developed during part 0, 1 and 2 of the full stack course promoted by the University of Helsinki can be found in this repository.

 More information about the course can be found at https://fullstackopen.com/